Low Homocysteine? Not Good.

 - High demand for glutathione: if you are struggling with high amounts of inflammation, stress or free radicals, you are going to require a high amount of glutathione.
 Producing glutathione requires homocysteine.
 One can minimize their need of glutathione by reducing or minimizing stress with adaptogens, improving deep sleep, reducing inflammation and reducing exposure to chemicals.
 One can also reduce their demand for glutathione production indirectly by taking liposomal glutathione.
 Taking liposomal glutathione is helpful for many but if they are deficient in selenium, riboflavin or molybdenum or have high oxidative stress, it may backfire.
 This is why I formulated a liposomal glutathione with needed cofactors.

 - Too much methylation support.
 I’m a fan of methylation support.
 However, when it is not needed, it can lower your homocysteine levels too much.
 Maybe this is yet another reason why some people do not feel good from taking methyl donors?
 If your homocysteine level is too low, talk with your health professional about reducing your methylation support.
-You can use a multivitamin without any folate or B12 – called Optimal Start.
-Or you can use a multivitamin without any methyl donors yet contains folinic acid and hydroxocobalamin – called Optimal Multivitamin Minus One.
+You can use a multivitamin without any folate or B12, or you can use a multivitamin without any methyl donors yet contains folinic acid and hydroxocobalamin.
 If you are taking a B Complex with methylfolate and methylcobalamin, you should consider switching to one without these for a bit or just stop if possible.
-I formulated a B complex without folate and without B12 – called B Minus.
+I formulated a B complex without folate and without B12.

 Who else is thinking the same way I am about low homocysteine?